YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 Run Time Error: This message is generated when recover/rollback fails to create the temporary forw_phase journal file.
 The database is restored to a consistent state with some earlier time, but recovery to the specific time could not be performed.

 Action: Review the accompanying messages for additional information.
-Refer to the Maintaining Database Integrity chapter in the Administration and Operations Guide.
+Refer to the `Maintaining Database Integrity chapter in the Administration and Operations Guide <https://docs.yottadb.com/AdminOpsGuide/integrity.html>`_.

 ---------------------
 RECORDSTAT